bhoover59/NAPR/README.md

 # Nitrous Acid Program in R (NAPR)

+# About Me
 NAPR is a  tool to predict steady state [HONO] and the unknown source.
 Calculates reaction rates.

-# About Me
+Created by Bode Hoover at IU Bloomington.
 ## Installation
 If you need to install devtools
 ```